groupoid/henk/README.md

 ## Semantics

+### Equality

+The `eq` function tests convertibility between two terms, a key aspect of type checking in PTS.
+It checks dependent products for equality by comparing domains and codomains with substitution, while `eq (app (F1,A)) (app (F2,A2)) -> eq(F1, F2), eq(A1, A2)` handles applications.
+Formally, Barendregt defines equality as beta-convertibility:
+`M =_β N` if `M` and `N` reduce to the same normal form.
+He writes, "Equality in typed lambda calculi relies on convertibility, ensuring types align under reduction" (Barendregt, Introduction to Generalized Type Systems, 1991, p.
+17), which eq implements via structural and substitution-based comparison.

 ### Shift

 The shift function adjusts the indices of free variables in a term to account for changes in the binding context,